-Red Cross says 21 staffers paid for sexual services
+International Red Cross says 21 staffers paid for sexual services

-(CNN)The International Committee of the Red Cross said 21 staff members have been dismissed or resigned for "paying for sexual services" in the past three years.
+(CNN)The International Committee of the Red Cross said 21 staff members have been dismissed or resigned for "paying for sexual services" since 2015.

-An additional two staff members suspected of 'sexual misconduct didn't have their contracts renewed, said Yves Daccord, director general of the ICRC.
+An additional two staff members suspected of sexual misconduct didn't have their contracts renewed, Yves Daccord, the ICRC's director-general, said in a statement Friday.

 "This behavior is a betrayal of the people and the communities we are there to serve.
 It is against human dignity and we should have been more vigilant in preventing this," Daccord said.

 The revelation comes as other aid organizations have been hit by allegations of sexual harassment and exploitation by aid workers.

-Haiti just suspended the international poverty charity Oxfam Great Britain from operating in the country after reports of sexual misconduct by some of its employees.
+Haiti on Thursday suspended Oxfam Great Britain from operating in the Caribbean country after reports of sexual misconduct by some of the aid group's employees.
+Save the Children apologized for inappropriate behavior by a former chief executive toward female staff, promising a fresh review into the charity's "organizational culture."

 Daccord said staffers are "contractually bound by the ICRC's code of conduct" that bans the purchase of sexual services.